Helping You Create Clothes That Make You Feel Great By Providing Fashionable Sewing Patterns That Fit

 Tip 3: Apart from the tension setting there may be other reasons for irregular stitches, such as the bobbin may be loose in the bobbin case or the thread wound too tight.
 Alternatively, the sewing machine may be set to the bobbin re-fill setting.
 It is best to check these first before adjusting the tension.

 Tip 4: The thread should always go clockwise in the bobbin case, so there is a resistance to catching the thread in the bobbin case.
-As well, make sure your thread “clicks” into place with the bobbin, so you’re sure it’s all the way in. (this is true for bobbins which lay flat as well as side entry bobbins.)
+As well, make sure your thread “clicks” into place with the bobbin, so you’re sure it’s all the way in (this is true for bobbins which lay flat as well as side entry bobbins).
+Download the guide to follow along with the photos!

 Tip 5: If your bobbin is a side entry bobbin (as opposed to a flat laying bobbin): Hold the thread in the case and shake lightly to allow the bobbin case to bounce a little.
 The bobbin should dangle down and ever so slightly unwind.

-Tip 6: On old machines (from the 1980’s or earlier), Always make sure make sure the “thread Take-up” and needle are in the up-right position before pulling the thread after sewing.
+Tip 6: On old machines (from the 1980s or earlier), Always make sure the “thread Take-up” and needle are in the upright position before pulling the thread after sewing.
 It will be about 80% up, not 100% up to the top. (this is automatic now on newer machines)

 Master your thread tension!